Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Problem Formulations and Preliminaries

 \section{Problem Formulations and Preliminaries}

-In this section, we formally state the problems studied throughout the paper.
-We first state the ProbeTop-$k$ problem in Section \ref{sec:ptk_intro}.
-We then state the Parallel Offering problem in Section \ref{sec:parintro}.
-We close with by stating the Simultaneous Offering problem in \Cref{sec:simul_intro}.
+In this section, we formally state the problems studied in the paper.
+We first state the ProbeTop-$k$ problem in \Cref{sec:ptk_intro}.
+We then state the Parallel Offering problem in \Cref{sec:parintro}.
+We close by stating the Simultaneous Offering problem in \Cref{sec:simul_intro}.